LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

   When set to `True`, the amount of data samples and the number of epochs and mini-batches are significantly reduced, to minimize the duration of the run.
 This is particularly useful for quick demos or simply for debugging.
   Example: `is_quick_demo=True`

+- `val_set`: `'local'` or `'global'`.
+If set to global, the validation set used is the one of the dataset.
+If local, the global validation set is splitted between partners, according to the samples split option.
+The validation data are also corrupted according to the partner-corruption's configuration.

+- `test_set`: `'local'` or `'global'`.Same as `val_set` but for test dataset.

 ## Experiments

 At some point of your use of the library you might need to launch several scenarios in a row.
 It the same spirit, you might want to repeat one scenario's run, to get rid of the randomness of training, and end with more meaningful results.